GURUCHARAN23/GURU-CHARAN/README.md

-Hello this is a general portfolio about myself.
+# GURU CHARAN PORTFOLIO

+Hello Everyone, welcome to my portfolio which will be available soon.